saratateno/presentation/rap.md

 some modulation mapping of the beats to get em snappin,

-but keep in mind that makes up just a little bitty fraction,
+but keep in mind that makes up just a itty bitty fraction,

-made with node,
+### ANGUS END
+### DANIELA START

+MADE WITH NODE,

 tested so it won’t explode,